Ursa Studio Technical Documentation

 After the initial setup is complete, the application will be in a liminal state in which it has no registered users.
 The first user--and the first user only--can and must be generated by the app.
 To do so, enter the first user’s email address as the username, and the word bootstrap as the password.
 The first user will be created via a transactional email sent to this email address.
 After the first user has been created this technique will not work.

-The Application Database is typically run on RDS (AWS) or Azure Database for PostgreSQL (Azure) for cloud implementations, or managed manually for on-premise deployments.
+The Application Database is typically run on RDS (AWS), Azure Database for PostgreSQL (Azure), or Cloud SQL (GCP) for cloud implementations, or managed manually for on-premise deployments.
 For traditional on-premise deployments it can be installed and run on the same server as the rest of the software, or on a separate server.

 For CLIENT_DBMS=pg implementations, the same PostgreSQL database can be leveraged as both the Application Database and the Client Database.
-This is how we deploy small- to medium-sized implementations in the Ursa Cloud.
 In this circumstance the application database is typically kept in the public schema and the client database data is kept in the ursa schema.

 Appropriate credentials for the Application Database should be set in the DATABASE_URL environment variable, in the format postgres://ursa:my_secure_password@localhost:5432/ursa_app_db